Blog Post

 When visitors cannot use a site, they will be fast to move on to a competitor.
 Google ranks a site higher if usability is good.

-A website should be designed for all devices, like mobile phones and tablets as well as computers.
+A website should be designed for all devices, such as mobile phones, tablets, and computers.

 Ensure that your site appears correctly in different browsers.

 Text is preferred over images for content or links.
-Always use the ALT attribute if you are using images.
-Furthermore make sure that links use descriptive anchor text, for example “Freelance website designer“, rather than “click here“.
+Always use the ALT attribute when using images.
+Furthermore, make sure that links use descriptive anchor text, for example “Optimised Web Design“, rather than “click here“.

 Ensure there are no dud links.
 Dud links show that the site is not well maintained.